luc-github/Repetier-Firmware-4-Davinci/README.md

 ============================

 This fw is based on repetier fw and modified to work with DaVinci 1.0, 2.0 single fan and 2.0.
+###It does not support latest boards generation!
+Check you board first!
 It works with host software like [repetier host](http://repetier.com), or as stand alone if you use a WIFI SD Card.

 You can see more on [Voltivo forum](http://voltivo.com/forum/davinci-firmware).